beeware/Python-Apple-support/USAGE.md

 ## The manual way

 **NOTE** Briefcase usage is the officially supported approach for using this support package.
-If you are experiencing diffculties, one approach for debugging is to generate a "Hello World" project with Briefcase, and compare the project that Briefcase has generated with your own project.
+If you are experiencing difficulties, one approach for debugging is to generate a "Hello World" project with Briefcase, and compare the project that Briefcase has generated with your own project.